The Bankrate promise

 The best credit repair companies can often succeed in identifying and fixing factual inaccuracies and errors in your credit file.
 But no matter how many disputes a company files on your behalf, it’s unlikely that the credit bureaus will remove information your lenders accurately report.

-It’s worth pointing out that even the most reputable and trustworthy credit repair services can’t legally do anything you couldn’t do yourself.
-Remember, you can file disputes with the three major credit bureaus (Equifax, Experian and TransUnion) for free.
+It’s also worth pointing out that even the most reputable and trustworthy credit repair services can’t do anything you couldn’t do yourself.
+You can file disputes with the three major credit bureaus (Equifax, Experian and TransUnion) for free.

 When you file disputes with these agencies, they must investigate the accuracy of your report’s negative items.
 If your creditor can’t prove the information is correct, the bureau can remove the information from your credit file.